aliasrobotics/RVD/.github/ISSUE_TEMPLATE/exposure-template.md

 ---
-name: Weakness report template
+name: Exposure report template
-about: Template to report a weakness in RVD.
+about: Template to report a exposure in RVD.
 See https://bit.ly/2JnamaD if in doubt
 title: ''
-labels: weakness
+labels: exposure
 assignees: ''

 ---

-# Weakness report
+# Exposure report

 | Input      | Value  |
 |---------|--------|